patchstack/academy/src/content/docs/wordpress/Securing Code/broken-access-control.md

 ### [`wp_get_current_user`](https://developer.wordpress.org/reference/functions/wp_get_current_user/)

-Other alternative to check for user permission is by utilizing this function.
-The function itself is not a direct process for checking user permission.
-This function only retrieves the current user object and developer able to then check for user permission by checking their role, for example.
-The implementation of this function for most cases should be performed with nonce check using `wp_verify_nonce()` function or other nonce check function.
+Another alternative to check for user permission is by utilizing this function.
+The function itself doesn't directly check for permissions.
+It only retrieves the current user object and the developer can check for user permission by checking their role.
+The implementation of this function for most cases should be performed with a nonce check using `wp_verify_nonce()` function or other nonce check function:

-Example implementation:

 ```php

 add_action("admin_init", "delete_admin_menu_4");